 • Scratch and heat resistant

 • Needs to be regularly sealed

 Limestone is a sedimentary rock that has been used for centuries as a building material.
 Although it is a natural stone and possesses the quality minerals, it has the ability to emulate the beauty of hardwood.
-It comes in a variety of timeless, rustic, and earthy neutral colors making it a great choice for natural décor.
-However, Limestone is not heat resistant nor is it scratch-resistant, making it a very delicate stone.
-Limestone can be seen in contemporary designs like seen on Houzz, Mediterranean styles, traditional styles, French cottage, modern designs, or a classic style.
+It comes in a variety of timeless, rustic, and earthly neutral colors making it a great choice for natural décor.
+However, Limestone is not heat resistant, nor is it scratch-resistant, making it a very delicate stone.
+Limestone can be seen in contemporary designs like seen on Houzz, Mediterranean styles, traditional styles, French cottage, modern designs or classic styles.
 Limestone also looks great when paired with other tiles to create a unique design.

 • Ability to look like hardwood

 • Not heat or scratch-resistant

 • Easy to incorporate into any home style

 Rather than being one kind of stone, Terrazzo is a composite material poured in a place or precast made with glass, quartz, granite and marble chips.
 It is a very lightweight stone with lively and decorative patterns.
 It is both stain and scratch resistance making it preferable for those who are active with beauty products such as makeup and hair dyes in the bathroom space.
 Also, it is long-lasting as it can be refinished repeatedly.
 However, it can be quite slippery, so adding a nonslip additive is ideal for a bathroom.
 But it does not require much maintenance for its incredibly unique look.
 Terrazzo tiles can be in neutrals but most prefer pops of color such as blue, green, or even multi-colored.

 • Lively and decorative

 • Can be slippery